 As you complete your coursework, you will benefit from our cohort-based learning community that models the team-oriented educational workplace.
-In addition to hands-on fieldwork experiences in actual classrooms, you'll explore key concepts of successful educational practice, including literacy, curriculum development and lesson planning, classroom management, working with children with special needs and techniques to adapt and differentiate instruction for different learners.
+In addition to hands-on experiential teaching in actual classrooms, you'll explore key concepts of successful educational practice, including literacy, curriculum development and lesson planning, classroom management, working with children with special needs and techniques to adapt and differentiate instruction for different learners.

 Introducing Hyflex – A schedule that provides you remote learning by choice, allowing you to balance life’s responsibilities while pursuing your graduate degree.
 You choose how to attend lectures: in-person or remotely through ZOOM.
 Our combination of hyflex and online learning offers flexibility while you remain connected with your professors and peers, learning alongside with one another.

 Join us to learn more about degree and non-degree programs and classes available through the Division of Continuing and Graduate Studies.

 Continuing Education Programs: